cloudfoundry/buildpack-packager/README.md

 dependencies (required)
 ------------
 The dependencies key specifies the name, version, and uri of a resource which the buildpack attempts to download during staging.
-By specifying them here, the packager can download them and install them into the ```dependencies/``` folder in the zip file.
+By specifying them here, the packager downloads them and install them into the ```dependencies/``` folder in the zip file.

 To have your buildpack use these 'cached' dependencies, use ```compile_extensions/bin/translate_dependency_url``` to translate the url into a locally cached url (useful for offline mode).
-Read more on the [compile-extensions repo](https://github.com/cf-buildpacks/compile-extensions/).
+Learn more on the [compile-extensions repo](https://github.com/cf-buildpacks/compile-extensions/).

 exclude_files (required)
 -------------
 The exclude key lists files you do not want in your buildpack.
-This is useful to remove sensitive information before uploading.
+Use the exclude key to remove sensitive information before uploading.